PRIDE - 2015 Conference SOLD OUT, Registration CLOSED

 July 25-28, Estes Park, Colo.

-April 1 is the deadline to submit applications for scholarships and awards given during the Junior National Hereford Expo (JNHE).
+April 1 is the deadline to submit applications for Scholarships along with Prospect and Junior Golden Bull awards given during the Junior National Hereford Expo (JNHE).
 Visit the Hereford Scholarship website to begin the process today.

 Steer exhibitors at the 2016 Junior National Hereford Expo (JNHE) must submit DNA for their steers by April 1, before they can enter for the show (according to new AHA rule, all steers must have a basic DNA test on file at the association).
 Once exhibitors have received the DNA results, the exhibitor can then ENTER his or her steer for the JNHE.